CCPC Logo

 Municipal Grant Opportunities

 There are many opportunities for Chester County municipalities and organizations to apply for grants throughout the year.
 This one-stop resource provides descriptions, deadlines, and past awards for grants in several topic areas, including community development, community planning, historic preservation, open space and the environment, transportation, and utilities and infrastructure.
-Please note we do our best to keep this page up to date.
-The grant websites are the best source of information.

 Looking for some tips on how to apply for a grant?
 First, determine the funding source that fits your project and then talk to a representative at the administrating agency to identify project qualifications.
 Next, clearly and concisely convey the following points in the grant application: the results of your planning efforts, the relevance of the project with regional plans, and the public need and urgency for the project.
 Throughout the grant process, it's important to gather public input, build a team, and involve all planning resources.